deserie-dev/SCA_Final_Project/README.md

   COPY package.json /frontend
 ```

-**Lines 4:** Run the command "npm install" to install all the projects dependencies which are listed in the package.json file.
+**Lines 4:** "RUN" executes commands inside the container.
+Here we use it to install all the projects dependencies which are listed in the package.json file.

 ```
   RUN npm install